-Turn on the AED - Usually, there will be an On button but in some cases, there might be a lever.
-Make sure to remove all clothing from the arms, chest and abdomen whether male or female.
+Turn on the AED - Usually there will be an "On" button but in some cases there might be a lever.
+Remove all clothing from the patient's arms, chest and abdomen-whether male or female.
 Attach pads to bare skin on the chest.
-Make sure to use the appropriate system for children or adults.
-Place the left pad under the left armpit to the left of the nipple.
-Place the right pad under the collarbone on the right side of the chest.
-Make sure to put the pads at least one inch away from any implanted devices.
+Make sure to use the appropriate system for the child or adult (an AED should not be used on an infant).
+Place the left pad under the left armpit-to the left of the nipple and right pad under the collarbone on the right side of the chest.
+Make sure to place the pads at least one inch away from any implanted devices.
+Next, connect the wiring.
+Analyze the patient's heart rhythm.
+Make sure you DO NOT touch the patient during the defibrillator process.
+If the AED does not begin analyzing automatically make sure to press the analyze button.
+If a shock is advised then push the shock button.